matbadev/webshop-microservices/README.md

 - `docker-compose up -d edge-service`: Start the edge service including all the backend microservices except the Hystrix Dashboard.
 The command will not block the terminal as option `-d` (detached) is specified.
 This command also builds the corresponding Docker containers if they are not already built.
 - `docker-compose up -d webclient`: Start the webapp.
 This does not automatically start the backend services.
 - `docker-compose up -d --build edge-service`: (Re-)build the backend microservices if they have changed and start them.
-- `docker-compose logs -f`: Show the logs of all running microservices blocking the terminal.
+- `docker-compose logs -f`: Show the logs of all running microservices.
+This command will block the terminal and show new logs once they are received as the option `-f` (follow) is specified.
 - `docker-compose down`: Stop all running microservices.